 So Jesus was not concerned about offending people, but obviously something was different about this situation with the Temple tax collectors.

 I believe Jesus paid the tax, because Peter had already given his word that he and his Master would pay it.
+Jesus did not want to cause offense by breaking this commitment giving the appearance Peter had lied.

-However, by collecting the tax payment through a fish Jesus let Peter know it was not a tax they were obligated to pay.
+However, by collecting the tax payment through a fish, Jesus let Peter know it was not a tax they were obligated to pay.
 If they were, there would have been enough money to pay the Temple tax for all the disciples.